-Just for the kids, take a trolley tour of Solvang in a replica of a 1915 Danish streetcar.
+Just for the kids, take Solvang trolley tour, a replica of a 1915 Danish streetcar.
 The horse-drawn trolley takes travelers on a tour of the downtown area.

-As the Danish Capital of America, the Danish Royal Family makes official royal visits.
+The Danish Royal Family often makes official royal visits to Solvang, the Danish capital of America.
 For Solvang’s centennial in 2011, HRH The Prince Consort Henrik of Denmark celebrated the historic, cultural and business ties between his country and Solvang.
-Over the last 100 years, the Danish Royal Family has visited several times.

 Danish Inspired Shopping